By Sinead Floody, 20th July 2016 (Updated 19th Sept 2019)

 If voting takes place by a show of hands, then generally one hand is equal to one vote.
 However, if voting is done by a poll, one share is equal to one vote.
 If a member cannot attend the AGM, they can send someone in their place, called a proxy.
 The proxy holds the same rights as the member they are representing.

 Dispensing with the AGM

 Single-member companies are not legally required to hold an AGM.
 If the sole-member wishes to dispense with the holding of the AGM, they must put this decision in writing and address it to the company.
 The directors are then obliged to send the accounts to the sole-member for review/approval.

 If the company is a multi-member company, a unanimous written resolution can be passed in order to dispense with the AGM.
 The resolution must be signed and also expressly acknowledges the acceptance of the financial statements, prior to their filing with the CRO.

 In the case of a multi-member company whereby the AGM has not been held, any member can ask the Office of the Director of Corporate Enforcement to call or order the calling of the AGM by filling out a complaint form found on the department’s official website.

-For more information on your company’s secretarial requirements, please do not hesitate to contact us on +353(0)1 646 1625 or email us at email@example.com.
+For more information on your company’s secretarial requirements or how to prepare for AGM season, please do not hesitate to contact us on +353(0)1 646 1625 or email us at email@example.com.